Isaiah 2: Parashot

-The mountain of the Lord's house (2:1–4)
+The mountain of the Lord's house (verses 1–4)

 This part is the beginning of an oracle which comprises chapters 2-4, with the basic theme of the glorious future of Jerusalem.
+The oracle in these four verses bears a close similarity to but with a different conclusion.

 Verse 1

 The word that Isaiah the son of Amoz saw concerning Judah and Jerusalem.

-A new superscription inserted here may serve to emphasize the originality of this prophecy as Isaiah's, as the subsequent words of oracle (verses 2–4) can also be found, with minor differences, in the Book of Micah.
+This new and "somewhat unexpected" superscription, inserted here, may serve to emphasize the originality of this prophecy as Isaiah's, as the subsequent words of oracle (verses 2–4) can also be found, with minor differences, in the Book of Micah; alternatively, it may be read as a sectional heading for chapters 2-12, comparable with the introductory line in Isaiah 13:1, which refers to a new oracle.

 Verse 2

 And it shall come to pass in the last days, that the mountain of Jehovah's house shall be established in the top of the mountains, and shall be exalted above the hills; and all nations shall flow unto it.

-The oracle in verses 2–4 bears a close similarity to but with a different conclusion.
+Other translations refer to "the mountain of the 's temple.
+Richard Coggins comments that Mount Zion is "in fact not at all a spectacular mountain".

 Verse 3

 And many people shall go and say, Come ye, and let us go up to the mountain of JEHOVAH, to the house of the God of Jacob; and he will teach us of his ways, and we will walk in his paths: for out of Zion shall go forth the law, and the word of JEHOVAH from Jerusalem.